Careers360 Logo

 Frequently Asked Questions (FAQs)

-According to Lenz's law, the polarity of an induced emf tends to produce a current that opposes the change in magnetic flux that caused it.
-The opposition is represented by the negative symbol.
+Lenz’s Law states that the direction of the induced current is such that it opposes the change in magnetic flux that caused it.

 Articles